SeaQL/seaql.github.io/SeaORM/docs/06-relation/03-many-to-many.md

 # Many to Many

+A standout feature of SeaORM is its ability to model many-to-many relationships directly at the Entity level.
+The intermediate junction table is abstracted away, so traversing an M-N relation feels just like a simple 1-N: a single method call instead of multiple joins.

 A many-to-many relation is formed by three tables, where two tables are related via a junction table.
 As an example, a `Cake` has many `Filling` and `Filling` are shared by many `Cake` via an intermediate entity `CakeFilling`.

 ## Defining the Relation